Glossary: GNSS Terms and Definitions

 NTRIP

-Networked Transfer of RTCM over Internet Protocol.
-NTRIP is a common messaging protocol for streaming GNSS data over the internet.
+NTRIP (Networked Transport of RTCM via Internet Protocol) is a standard protocol for streaming GNSS correction data over the internet, enabling real-time high-precision positioning for various applications.

 O